Anne-Catherine’s MAP journey between inseminations and IVF

 1. Ovarian stimulation, its main purpose is to stimulate oocyte maturation.
 Couples then have normal sexual intercourse.

 2. Intrauterine insemination (IUI), when there is a presence of a slight decrease in the number or the mobility of sperm cells.
-In this case, Monsieur will have to give a semen sample to the lab, and the doctor will insert these sperm cells into the uterus through the vagina.
+In this case, Monsieur will have to give a semen sample to the lab, the doctor will insert these sperm cells into the uterus through the vagina.
 The fecundation will happen in-utero.

 3. IVF – In Vitro Fertilisation is a treatment that consists of puncturing the woman’s ovarian follicles, isolating the collected oocytes and putting it in contact with the sperm in the laboratory.
 A few days later the embryo is inseminated in-utero.
 It can also be associated with the microsurgical removal of sperm cells from the testicle (TESE) and with intracytoplasmic sperm injection (ICSI), which we will refer to in the story of Anne-Catherine.